rhdtownsend/gyre/doc/source/user-guide/understanding-grids/spatial-grids.rst

 Spatial Grids
 =============

-GYRE discretizes the oscillation equations on a spatial grid :math:`\{x_{1},x_{2},\ldots,x_{N}\}` in the dimensionless radial coordinate :math:`x \equiv r/R`.
-The computational cost of a calculation scales with the total number of points :math:`N` in this grid, while the grid's resolution --- i.e., the spacing between adjacent points --- impacts both the number of modes that can be found by GYRE, and the accuracy of these modes (see the :ref:`numerical-limits` section for a discussion of these behaviors in the context of the stretched string BVP).
+The various GYRE :ref:`frontends <frontends>` all discretize their equations on a spatial grid :math:`\{x_{1},x_{2},\ldots,x_{N}\}` in the dimensionless radial coordinate :math:`x \equiv r/R`.
+The computational cost of a calculation scales with the total number of points :math:`N` in this grid, while the grid's resolution --- i.e., the spacing between adjacent points --- impacts both the accuracy of solutions, and in the case of the :program:`gyre` frontend, the number of solutions that can be found number.
+(The :ref:`numerical-limits` section discusses these behaviors in the context of the stretched string BVP).

 Scaffold Grid
 -------------

-GYRE constructs a fresh spatial grid for each combination of harmonic degree :math:`\ell` and azimuthal order :math:`m` specified in the :nml_g:`mode` namelist groups (see the :ref:`namelist-input-files` chapter for more details).
-This is done under the control of the :nml_g:`grid` namelist group, of which there must be at least one (subject to the tag matching rules; see the :ref:`working-with-tags` chapter).
+A fresh spatial grid is constructed for each iteration of the main computation loop (see the flow-charts in the :ref:`frontends` chapter).
+This is done under the control of the :nml_g:`grid` namelist groups; there must be at least one of these, subject to the tag matching rules (see the :ref:`working-with-tags` chapter).
 If there is more than one matching :nml_g:`grid` namelist group, then the final one is used.

 Each grid begins as a *scaffold grid*, comprising the following: